Photos: Gerard Brown

 The much-feared camping days in Mongolia turned out to be on of the most memorable experiences of all our previous endurance rallies.

 Altena found us a good 230SL Pagoda restoration project in the summer of 2014.
 They spend the winter stripping and rebuilding the car to our specification.
-More on the car preparation in the car section of the site.
+You can find more on the preparation in the car section of the site.

 With two years to go before the P2P, we thought it might be an idea to enter the ERA organised ‘Trans America Challenge” in 2015.
 This would be a good test for our new Pagode R. To make the change complete I also thought it might be an idea to ask ‘the wife’ on this rally.
 Grace and I had never rallied before, but Grace had as a teenager made a road trip through the USA.
 When I suggested we do this rally together she jumped at the idea.
 The route took us from Halifax in Canada to San Francisco in California .

-It was a great success and even more so as Anty also entered this rally with his trusted MGB V8 plus ‘the wife’….
-Sonja.
+It was a great success and even more so as Anty with his wive Sonja also entered this rally with his trusted MGB V8.
 More of our adventures in the US can be found at www.mickandgrace.nl and for the Dutch readers sonjaverloop.wordpress.com.

 The Trans America rally turned out to be a good test for the Pagoda.
 There were off road sections, circuits, desert heat and a very nice group of competitors.
 The shipping deadline of April 2015 was also a good deadline for the Altena crew to get the car ready in time.
 When we entered the Trans America rally at the end of 2014, I thought I would wait until after this rally to make my entry for P2P 2016.
 Early 2015 I read on the ERA website that the entry was almost full.
 So I entered the P2P early 2015 without consulting Anty if he would really wanted to do it again….

-* Watch this space!
-Africa is on the cards for 2017 but lets first get the car home to Paris
+Mick* Watch this space!
+Africa is on the cards for 2017

 The Endurance Rally Association